Community Presentations & Crime Prevention Assessments

 Citizens Police Academy

-Cary Police formalized the CAP program in summer 2000 after Citizen Police Academy graduates asked for a way to continue volunteering with the department.
-By the summer of 2002, the CAP program had 31 volunteers.
-Cary's CAP program is one of three programs in North Carolina that are recognized by Volunteers in Police Service, a national initiative begun in 2002.
-The national program is part of the USA Freedom Corps, which President Bush announced the creation of in his 2002 State of the Union Address.
-For more information on Citizens Assisting Police, contact Sgt.
-Wyatt Crabtree at (919) 380-4218 or e-mail email@example.com.
+In the summer of 2000, the Cary Police Department formalized the CAP Team program after Citizen Police Academy graduates asked for a way to continue volunteering with the department.
+By 2017, the CAP Team has grown from 31 volunteers to approximately 170 members, and is one of three programs in North Carolina recognized by Volunteers in Police Service, a national initiative begun in 2002 as part of the USA Freedom Corps.
+CAP Team members provide a valuable service to the community by donating thousands of volunteer hours per year; providing assistance at public events, child safety seat installations, performing clerical duties and service center staffing, and promoting Community Watch programs.
+For more information on the Citizens Police Academy or the CAP Team, please contact academy coordinator Cpl.
+Donna Monkovich-Pell at (919) 469-4324.

 Community Watch is a program that was developed to allow communities to band together to unite against crime.
 Participants act as the "eyes and ears" of the police and report suspicious activity when they see it.